mdaneess/mdaneess/README.md

 - 👋 Hi, I’m @mdaneess
 - 👀 I’m interested in new technologies and developments.
-- 🌱 I’m currently learning fullstack Development @Acciojobs
+- 🌱 I’m currently learning new Technologies like web Development,Java..
-- 💞️ I’m looking to collaborate as a software developer.
+- 💞️ I’m looking to collaborate as a software Engineer.
 - 📫 How to reach me on email: mohd.anees00@gmail.com

 <!---